h3rald/h3rald/contents/articles/december-adventure-2024.md

 ### Day #16

-I decided that I don't want to mamage a single .c file anymore, so it is finally time to split it.
+I decided that I don't want to manage a single .c file anymore, so it is finally time to split it.
 But!
 I still really like the idea that someone may find itt easier to embed if it's a single file (I know I do for things like SQLite!), so I created my own simple amalgamation script in Bash to concatenate all the files and preserve the original filenames and line numbers.
 For simplicity's sake I am using a single header file though (no need for more modular builds right now).
 Here goes:

 ```bash
 #!/bin/bash